RussCoder/djvujs/_src/index.md

     }
 </script>

-# What is it?
+# The DjVu Viewer demo
 DjVu.js is a program library for working with djvu files online.
 It's written in JavaScript and can be run in the web browsers without any connection with the server.
-It's absolutely open sourse and you can see the source code on [GitHub](https://github.com/RussCoder/djvujs) Also there is the DjVu Viewer wirtten in ReactJS and powered with DjVu.js library.
+It's absolutely open sourse and you can see the source code on [GitHub](https://github.com/RussCoder/djvujs) Also there is the DjVu.js Viewer wirtten in ReactJS and powered with DjVu.js library.

-# The DjVu Viewer demo

 Here you can see the Viewer and try it out.